 With the mobile revolution in full-swing, it’s easy to see why apps have become increasingly popular.
 In the palm of our hands, we can have a device that texts friends and family, update our social media channels, read our favorite book, schedule a meeting, and manage our finances.

-While that’s a great problem to have, some of us just don’t have the time to review the hundreds of money management apps that are available.
-So, to make the process run more smoothly, here are the five questions that you should ask when looking for a money management app.
+While that’s a great problem to have, some of us just don’t have the time to review the hundreds of money payment apps that are available.
+So, to make the process run more smoothly, here are the five questions that you should ask when looking for a money payment app.

 What are my goals?